 Some key dates in Albania's modern history

-1939 - Shortly before the start of World War II, Italy invades.
+1939 - Shortly before the start of World War Two, Italy invades.
 King Zog flees to Greece.

 1941 - Enver Hoxha becomes head of new Albanian Communist Party.